 The Bachelor of Professional Studies (B.P.S.) is designed for undergraduate students with a strong interest in practical training in professional management career pathways.
 The B.P.S. degree is a professional track baccalaureate completion degree for students transferring to KU with an associate degree or equivalent hours and who are looking to complete the last two years necessary for a bachelor’s degree.
 The B.P.S. is unique because it draws upon coursework from multiple programs and disciplines.

 Courses in the B.P.S. are offered online with some courses being offered in the synchronous format and some courses being offered in the asynchronous format.
+Delivery format for courses in the minor varies depending on the minor.

 The Bachelor of Professional Studies follows university admission requirements for transfer students.
 First-year students apply for admission through the College of Liberal Arts & Sciences.